What Is the FAFSA?

 Last year, COM awarded over $6.9 million dollars to students through scholarships, grants, work programs and student loans!

-Only 38 percent of COM students complete the FAFSA, which means 62 percent of COM students could be missing out on financial aid.
+But less than one half of all COM students complete the FAFSA, which means a majority of COM students could be missing out on financial aid.

-Whether you are self-supporting or your parents pay for your college expenses, you should complete a FAFSA for the 2015-2016 academic year to see what aid you qualify for.
+Whether you are self-supporting or your parents pay for your college expenses, you should complete a FAFSA for each academic year you attend COM to see what aid you may qualify to receive.
 You will never know if you can receive a scholarship or grant unless you fill out this easy application.

 If you have questions about financial aid, please visit the Student Financial Services Office in Room A-150 of the Enrollment Center or call 409-933-8274.

 How Do I Know if I Am Eligible for Financial Aid?